 Step 2 – Cleaning the Blender

-- When it comes to cleaning the blender, the instructions are pretty much the same as those of the 5200 model: use lukewarm water to fill the container and process it for maximum 60 seconds while also gradually increasing the speed;
+- When it comes to cleaning the blender, the instructions are pretty much the same as those of the 5200 model: use lukewarm water to fill the container and process it for a maximum of 60 seconds while also gradually increasing the speed;

 - To sanitize the other components, you must use a damp rag for the base and the blades.
 The lids can be washed in warm soapy water.
 Don’t forget to rinse all the elements.